storm-software/stormstack/docs/website/docs/api/index.md

 ## Generate an application

-Run `nx g @nx/react:app open-system` to generate an application.
+Run `nx g @nx/react:app stormstack` to generate an application.

 > You can use any of the plugins above to generate applications as well.